Verifiable Quantum Advantage without Structure: Introduction

 \begin{remark}We note the restriction to uniform adversaries is necessary in the non-interactive setting, as a non-uniform adversary (that may take oracle-dependent advice) can simply have a proof hardcoded.
 Our protocol also readily gives a two-message public coin (and hence also publicly verifiable) protocol against non-uniform adversaries, which is the best one can hope for in the non-uniform setting. \end{remark}

-Theorem~\ref{thm:poqinf} has a number of interesting immediate consequences: \begin{corollary} Relative to a random oracle, there exists an $\NP$ search problem that is solvable by $\BQP$ machines but not by $\BPP$ machines. \end{corollary} Our construction also readily adapts to give one-way functions that are classically secure but quantum insecure.
-We can alternatively use minimal-round proofs of quantumness generically to give a one-way function separation, and even a collision resistance separation: \begin{theorem} Relative to a random oracle, there exists a compressing function that is collision resistant against any computationally unbounded uniform adversary making a polynomial number of classical queries, but is not even one-way against quantum adversaries. \end{theorem} Using results from~\cite{EC:YamZha21}, we also obtain an unconditional analogous separation for digital signatures and CPA-secure public key encryption (the latter requiring assuming classically CPA-secure public key encryption).
+Theorem~\ref{thm:poqinf} has a number of interesting immediate consequences: \begin{corollary} Relative to a random oracle, there exists an $\NP$ search problem that is solvable by quantum polynomial-time (QPT) machines but not by classical probabilistic polynomial-time (PPT) machines. \end{corollary} Our construction also readily adapts to give one-way functions that are classically secure but quantum insecure.
+We can alternatively use minimal-round proofs of quantumness generically to give a one-way function counterexample, and even a collision resistance counterexample: \begin{theorem} Relative to a random oracle, there exists a compressing function that is collision resistant against any computationally unbounded adversary making a polynomial number of classical queries, but is not even one-way against quantum adversaries. \end{theorem} Using results from~\cite{EC:YamZha21}, we also obtain an unconditional analogous counterexample for digital signatures and CPA-secure public key encryption (the latter requiring assuming classically CPA-secure public key encryption).
 Previous such results required LWE (in the case of signatures) or highly structured additional oracles (in the case of CPA-secure encryption).